annapamma/vue-heatmap-tutorial/README.md

 You just classified your data into `low` and `high`, and this immediately gives you a nice sense of the patterns in your data.
 As you can see, ApexCharts accepts `colorScale` as an array of objects.
 The `from` and `to` keys assign the lowest and highest values in that color range, `color` is just that, and `name` is an optional property.
 Can you add a `middle` range and color to your scale?

-Here's one way you could do that:
+Here's one way you could do this:
 ```js
 options: {
   plotOptions: {